perltidy/perltidy/t/snippets/README.md

 The following command will do this.

 ```
-  ../../examples/perltidyrc_dump.pl -s -q -d oldfile.par >newfile.par
+  ../../examples/perltidyrc_dump.pl -s -q -d verbose.par >compact.par
 ```

-If the output file 'newfile.par' looks ok then it can replace 'messy.par'.
+If the output file 'compact.par' looks ok then it can replace 'verbose.par'.
 You could then add a single short comment to the new file if it would be helpful.

 ## Coverage